the Grievery

 6. We honor the need for quiet reflection or pause.

-Grief-Tending Across Lineages and Liberation
+Grief-Tending Across Lineages & Liberation

 We see this as deep-time work—alive, generative, and ever-evolving across lifetimes.